bloominstituteoftechnology/web-sprint-challenge-git-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

 1. How would you describe acessibility on the web to someone new to programming?

+ANSWER: Accessibility is the practice of making your websites usable by as many people as possible.
+It isn't just about people with disabilities,
+        but making sure your website is accessible to other groups such as those using mobile devices, or those with slow network connections.

 2. Talk about 3 different things you can do to ensure your website is accessible.

+ANSWER: Make descriptive alts on img and anchors.
+Contrasting colors, especially for those that are color blind.
+Make sure the flow for keyboard
+        makes sense.
+Use the Wai-Aria Roles to make it easier for screen readers.

 3. How would you explain the concept of a variable to someone new to programming?

+ANSWER: A variable can be anything.
+We can name it something and then give it a value.then we can use that variable later, such as naming a variable
+        'a' and giving it a value of 5.
+We then can use the variable of 'a' later in many ways: a + 3, a/7 , a*46. variable can have a value of a number, letter, word, string, etc.

 4. What is the purpose of using functions in code?

+ANSWER: Functions allow you to keep your code DRY.
+They can be written once and used multiple times inputting different arguments.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.